krischer/LASIF/doc/tutorial/08_a_new_iteration.rst

   currently mostly fixed and only the desired frequency content can be chosen.
   Keep in mind that these values will also be used to filter the source time function.
-* Some data rejection criterias.
+* Some data rejection criteria.
 This will be covered in more detail later on.
 * The source time function configuration.
 * The settings for the solver used for this iteration.
 * A list of all events used for the iteration.
 Here it is possible to apply